 Our Succeed in Secondary course gives children the confidence, skills and tools necessary to thrive at Secondary School.
-Comprising a series of cross-curricula projects, they’ll learn how to formulate ideas, work collaboratively and build confidence with individual activities.
-They’ll collate an impressive portfolio of work across secondary subjects, and really grow as individuals.
+Comprising a series of cross-curricular projects, they’ll learn how to formulate ideas, work collaboratively and build confidence with individual activities.
+They’ll collate an impressive portfolio of work across secondary subjects and really grow as individuals.

 Your final year is coming to an end, what’s happens now?

 Before the end of the school year, we run a transition course.
 This helps your child to feel ready for the big move to Year 7.
 It’s an opportunity to meet other children who are also moving to secondary school, as well as some children who are already there so that they can feel positive and prepared for September.

 They’ve had their best final year of primary, now what?